shrey715/network-file-system/README.md

 1. Name Server failure brings down the entire system (as specified)
 2. Single-level undo (only last operation)
 3. No automatic failover for storage servers
-4. No folder hierarchy (bonus feature not implemented)

 ## Error Codes Reference